thacuber2a03/toast/README.md

 ## Licensing

-This library is licensed under the [BSD 2-Clause](./LICENSE) license.
-See LICENSE for details.
+This library is released under the [BSD 2-Clause](./LICENSE) license.